How to plan your trip to increase your odds of seeing Mount Fuji

 Mount Fuji is notoriously shy, even if you plan your visit to the area you may never see Mount Fuji – this was my experience on my first three visits to Japan!
-I decided to work out how likely you actually are to see Mount Fuji.
-I conducted a year long study to see how often you could clearly see Mount Fuji from Kawaguchiko, at 6 am, 12 pm and 6 pm.
-I used live webcam feeds to collect the data from March 2019 until March 2020.
-I rated the view as whether Mount Fuji was totally visible, partially visible or not at all visible.
-Here are the results!
+I decided to work out how likely you actually are to see Mount Fuji by collecting daily data for the past three years.

 How many days is Mount Fuji visible?

-Out of the 366 days in the year I studied, Mount Fuji was only visible for 186 days, about 50%!
-Unsurprisingly this total varies quite vastly from month to month, the best month of the year to hedge your bets is February, the worst is July!
+Out of the 1,095 days recorded, Mount Fuji was only visible for 621 days, around 56% of the time.
+This varies vastly from month to month, as above, the best months of the year are December and February, with July and September having the fewest days of visibility.

-If you know about the weather in Japan then the worst month for visibility coincides with the rainy season.
-The second dip in visibility is in September, which falls in with the typhoon season.
-Also during warmer months the warm air will hit the cold peak of Fuji, producing clouds, making visibility poorer.
+The worst month for visibility coincides with the rainy season, usually in late May to June, and typhoon season which in around September.
+During summer months warm air will hit the cold peak of Fuji, producing clouds, making visibility poorer.

 The time of day also changes how likely you are to see Mount Fuji, rumour has always said that dawn is the best time to catch a clear view, as clouds haven’t yet formed…

 As you can see from the graph above, on average, 6am is the time you are most likely to see a clear view of Mount Fuji, except for in December, when 12pm was the best.
-It was often said that if you couldn’t get to Kawaguchiko for dawn, then dusk was as good, however the data here doesn’t support that for each month of the year.
+If you aren’t able to arrive that early in the morning then dusk, around 6pm, give the second-highest chance.

 What are the chances?

-So if you want to hedge your bets, and gamble based on statistics here are the percentage chances for seeing Mount Fuji throughout the year, and at different times.
+So if you want to hedge your bets, and gamble based on statistics here are the percentage chances of seeing Mount Fuji throughout the year.
+Visiting the winter months from November to March gives the highest chances, whereas in the summer months the chance of seeing Mount Fuji is less than 50%.

 If your sole purpose is to see Mount Fuji then the best time of year to go is in winter, with February giving the best chance.

-The leaves change around Kawaguchiko in mid to late November, chances at this time of year are 40%, with morning and afternoon being equally as likely.
+The leaves change around Kawaguchiko in mid to late November, chances at this time of year are 49%, with morning being the best bet at 52% chance.
 To view Fuji in autumn click here.

-As many know the months you are least likely to see Fuji are during the summer, in July Mount Fuji was only visible 6 times!
+As many know the months you are least likely to see Fuji are during the summer.

 Of course if you are planning to climb Mount Fuji, the mountain is only official open in July and August.
 These may be the worst months for view of Mount Fuji, but are the safest to climb.